eafflu/runtime/README.md

 # Step 14 - Enemies!

 Obstacles are only one kind of thing you might find in a game.
-In most games, you have enemies you have to avoid or shoot, and different items which you can collect to increase your score, or give you powers, etc...
-We started out with obstacles because they were the simplest kind of thing in a game, but now that we understand the basics we can create more complex things for Halle to interact with.
+In most games, you have enemies you have to avoid or shoot as well as different items which you can collect to increase your score or give you powers.
+We started our game with obstacles because they were the simplest think to make, but now that we understand the basics we can create more complex things for Halle to interact with.

-Obstacles are just one (simple) kind of item we can have in our game.
-In fact, if you look in `src/js/game.js` at the `createObstacle()` function you will see the following
+If you look in `src/js/game.js` at the `createObstacle()` function you will see the following code

 ```js
 function createObstacle(radius,damage) {